tahoe-lafs/magic-folder/docs/snapshots.rst

 that the user had on disk when the Snapshot was created.

 The "metadata" is a valid JSON document which is a dict.
 It is also represented as an immutable capability.
-Contained in the metadata dict is the following information:
+The metadata dict must contain the following information:

 - snapshot_version: an integer, 1 or bigger
-- name: same as LocalSnapshot.name (usually the relative path)
+- name: same as LocalSnapshot.name
 - author: a dict containing:
   - name: arbitrary name of the author
   - verify_key: base64-encoded public-key of the author
-- parents: a list containing immutable directory capability-strings, one for each parent
+- parents: a list containing immutable directory capability-strings, one for each parent (will be empty if there are no parents)

 Implementation Details